Welcome to the Adirondack Park: 102 Communities Open for Business

 Lifestyle - Why Live Near the Park When you Can Live in the Park?

 Whether you are searching for a bustling micropolis or a quaint village setting, the Adirondack Park offers the quality of life and business location you are looking for.
-Your employees will enjoy skiing the Park's six ski resorts (and numerous community ski hills), paddling over 2,800 pristine lakes and ponds, hiking the 46 Adirondack High Peaks, strolling the Park's 135 hamlets, and taking in the region's rural beauty.
+Your employees will enjoy skiing the Park’s six ski resorts (and the numerous community ski hills), paddling pristine lakes, hiking the 46 High Peaks, strolling the Park’s 135 hamlets, and taking in the region’s rural beauty.

 "When we decided to relocate, we considered quality of life as one of the most important factors.
 If our employees are not happy when they get to work their performance is affected.
 Moving to the Adirondack Park was one of the best business decisions we could have made, especially with the greatly improved infrastructure, internet access, and services the Adirondack Park has to offer.
 I would encourage any business looking for a place to start up or relocate to consider the Adirondack Park." -Dan Wilt, Owner, Wilt Industries Inc. Lake Pleasant, NY.

 Access - Get you and your Products to the Largest Markets

 The Adirondack Park is convenient to some of the world’s largest markets including New York City, Montreal, and Boston.
 Interstate 87 runs through the Park connecting the region’s enterprises to Montreal and Albany in just over two hours and to New York City in five.
 International airports in Plattsburgh, Syracuse and Albany provide further access to global centers.